 We were excited and nervous about our first multi-day hike of the season.
-We didn’t know what kind of views to expect or the condition of the huts and campsites, but what we did know is that it had been raining, a lot lately, and we were worried that every day we would end up being poured on!
+We didn’t know what kind of views to expect or the condition of the huts and campsites.
+But what we did know is that it had been raining, a lot lately, and we were worried that every day we would end up being poured on!

-Car Park to Broad Bay
+Parking lot to Broad Bay

 We started walking in the rain.
-The first section of the trail goes from the car park to Broad Bay campsite/boat deck.
+The first section of the trail goes from the parking lot to the Broad Bay campsite/boat deck.
 This section is flat with a wide and easily walked trail.
-It is about 5km kilometres in length.
-If you wanted to be fancy and cut off that portion of the trail there is a ferry service from the lakefront in Te Anau straight to the Broad Bay campsite.
+It is about 5 kilometers (3.1 miles) in length.

 Broad Bay to Luxmore Hut